revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <blockquote>

 - We can use the `split()` method.
-- In python you can specify the separator, default separator is any whitespace.
+- In python, you can specify the separator, default separator as any whitespace.

 Syntax: